American Revolution Hands-On Activities for Middle School

-A different option, silhouette portraits, gained popularity as more skilled artists came over from England.
+A different option, silhouette portraits, gained popularity as more skilled artists came over to the new world from England.

-Since she enjoys painting more than cutting, I had her paint the silhouette on white paper instead of cutting it out of black paper.
+Because Abigail enjoys painting more than cutting, I encouraged her to paint the silhouette on white paper instead of following the traditional method of cutting it out of black paper.

 If you would like to take this project a step further, add in an additional writing assignment by having your middle schooler write a story about the person in the silhouette.